 Posted in Technology - Heat Storage & Heat Transport

-If you are interested in our heat transfer products or the development of new applications, please contact us.
+If you are interested in more information on this technology, please contact us.

 Text: Dr. Thomas J. S. Schubert, IOLITEC GmbH, 2011.
 (German Version; English Translation: Dr. Tom Beyersdorff, IOLITEC Inc.)